Krazick/18XX-Game-Engine/readme.md

 The 18XX Game Engine allows the players to play the 18XX Game (current 1830 is fully playable).
 Other 18XX Games are in various stages of implementation that includes:

 * 1830 -- Avalon Hill initial Version -- Fully Playable
-* 1835 -- Germany - Begining to flesh out unique rule implementations
+* 1835 -- Germany - A Majority of critical function (Prussian Formation) completed
 * 1853 -- India
 * 1856 -- Upper Canada -- Final Bug fixing, Fully Playable
 * 1870 -- Mississippi Valley